 -when all are excitedly awaiting the announcement of the herald, do you call it enjoyable, I say, to stand idle and look on at this Vanity Fair without either buying or selling?
 How much greater joy does one feel who looks without concern, not merely upon the election of a praetor or of a consul, but upon that great struggle in which some are seeking yearly honours, and others permanent power, and others the triumph and the prosperous outcome of war, and others riches, or marriage and offspring, or the welfare of themselves and their relatives!
 What a great-souled action it is to be the only person who is canvassing for nothing, offering prayers to no man, and saying: "Fortune, I have nothing to do with you.
 I am not at your service.
-I know that men like Cato are spurned by you, and men like Vatinius made by you."
-I ask no favours."
+I know that men like Cato are spurned by you, and men like Vatinius made by you.a I ask no favours."
 This is the way to reduce Fortune to the ranks.

 These, then, are the things about which we may write in turn, and this is the ever fresh material which we may dig out as we scan the restless multitudes of men, who, in order to attain something ruinous, struggle on through evil to evil, and seek that which they must presently shun or even find surfeiting.
 For who was ever satisfied, after attainment, with that which loomed up large as he prayed for it?
 Happiness is not, as men think, a greedy thing; it is a lowly thing; for that reason it never gluts a man's desire.
 You deem lofty the objects you seek, because you are on a low level and hence far away from them; but they are mean in the sight of him who has reached them.
 And I am very much mistaken if he does not desire to climb still higher; that which you regard as the top is merely a rung on the ladder.
-Now all men suffer tamquam ad bona feruntur decepti rumoribus, deinde mala esse aut inania aut minora 1 quam speraverint, adepti ac multa passi vident.
+Now all men suffer tamquam ad bona feruntur decepti rumoribus, deinde mala esse aut inania aut minora quam speraverint, adepti ac multa passi vident.
 Maiorque pars miratur ex intervallo fallentia, et vulgo bona pro magnis sunt.

-- Hoc ne nobis quoque eveniat, quaeramus, quid sit bonum.
+8 Hoc ne nobis quoque eveniat, quaeramus, quid sit

+- bonum.
 Varia eius interpretatio fuit, alius illud aliter expressit.
 Quidam ita finiunt: "bonum est quod invitat animos, quod ad se vocat."
 Huic statim opponitur: quid, si invitat quidem, sed in perniciem?
 Scis, quam multa mala blanda sint.
 Verum et veri simile inter se differunt; ita quod bonum est, vero iungitur; non est enim bonum nisi verum est. At quod invitat ad se et adlicefacit,2 veri simile est; 9 subripit, sollicitat, adtrahit.
 Quidam ita finierunt: "bonum est, quod petitionem sui movet, vel quod impetum animi tendentis ad se movet."
 Et huic idem opponitur; multa enim impetum animi movent, quae petantur petentium malo.
 Melius illi, qui ita finierunt: "bonum est, quod ad se impetum animi secundum naturam movet et ita demum petendum est, cum coepit esse expetendum."
 Iam et honestum est; hoc enim est perfecte petendum. - 10 Locus ipse me admonet, ut quid intersit inter bonum honestumque dicam.
-Aliquid inter se mixfrom ignorance of the truth; deceived by common report, they make for these ends as if they were good, and then, after having won their wish, and suffered much, they find them evil, or empty, or less important than they had expected.
-Most men admire that which deceives them at a distance, and by the crowd good things are supposed to be big things.

-1 minora later MSS.; miro BA.
-2 adlicefacit Gronovius; adlicer B; adicer A.
+Aliquid inter se mix- - minora later MSS.; miro BA. adlicefacit Gronovius; adlicer B; adicer A.

-^a Discussed in Ep. lxxi.
+&lt;sup>a Discussed in Ep. lxxi.
 4 f., lxxiv.
 30, lxxvi.
 16 ff., and especially lxxxvii.
 25: nam idem est honestum et bonum.
 The Academic school tended to draw more of a distinction than the Stoic, as in Ep. lxxxv.
 17 f.